tivtag/Zelda/README.md

 There are many ways in which you can invest your talent points to create new and fun characters.

 Items come in different types and qualities, from Common to Rare, Epic or even Legendary!
-Some of the best items may be crafted using the Magical Crafting Bottle~!
+Some of the best items may be crafted using the Magical Crafting Bottle!

 ## Content Overview
 The game currenly contains: